Rajitha2374/oauthassignment/ReadMe.txt

 Installing

-1. Download the repository to your local machine.
-2. Open the terminal inside the downloaded folder.
+1. Clone the repository to your machine and open the terminal in that folder.
-3. To start the server, run the following command in the terminal. node app.js
+2. Run the following command in the terminal to run the app. node app.js
-4. Open the browser and go to http://localhost:4000
+3. Open the browser and go to http://localhost:4000
-5. Click on the login button and it will redirect you to welcome page
+4. Click on the login button and it will redirect you to welcome page